java/devjava-content/app/pages/learn/01_tutorial/04_mastering-the-api/02_invoke/00_methodhandle.md

 ### Filter arguments
-We can use [`MethodHandles.filterArguments`](javadoc:MethodHandles.filterArguments(MethodHandle,int,MethodHandle...)) to apply transformations to the arguments before invocation of the target method handle.
+We can use [`MethodHandles.filterArguments`](javadoc:MethodHandles.filterArguments(MethodHandle,int,MethodHandle...)) to apply transformations to arguments before invocation of the target method handle.
 To make it work, we have to provide:

 - The target method handle;
 - The position of the first argument to transform;